UW Bothell/Cascadia College Stormwater Management Program

 Updated February 2021

-University of Washington (UW) Bothell and Cascadia College (CC) are classified as a Secondary Permittee under the Western Washington Phase II Municipal Stormwater Permit (Permit).
+University of Washington (UW) Bothell and Cascadia College (CC) are classified as a Secondary Permittee under the Western Washington Phase II Municipal Stormwater Permit.
+In 2020, UW Bothell and Cascadia College were unified into a singular permit as one campus rather than two entities.
 As such, UW Bothell and CC must comply with Permit requirements, and all relevant ordinances, rules and regulations of the local jurisdiction (City of Bothell).
 Applicable rules and regulations include the City of Bothell stormwater and drainage control code, Chapter 18.04 and City of Bothell Surface Water Management Program.

 As a Phase II Secondary Permittee, UW Bothell and CC are required to develop and implement a Stormwater Management Program (SWMP).
 This document serves as the UW Bothell and CC SWMP.
 The UW Bothell and CC SWMP is designed and implemented to reduce the discharge of pollutants from the stormwater system to the maximum extent practicable and protect water quality.